perfectsense/brightspot-js-templates/README.md

 		<div data-bsp-template data-bsp-template-options='{ "dataUrl": "/bsp-gallery-module/5-slides.json" }'></div>
 	</div>

-4) What the plugin will do, is AJAX in your JSON, crawl through it, find the template it's supposed to use and AJAX that in.
-Then go through your JSON looking for "_dataUrl" keys and AJAX in all those JSON objects (and AJAX in all their needed templates as well) and with that create a full JSON object ready to be translated by the original _template.
-It will register all the templates and partials with Handlebars, compile and output your resulting HTML in the div where you specified the plugin
+4) What the plugin will do:
+	- AJAX in your JSON, crawl through it, find the template it's supposed to use and AJAX that in
+	- Go through your JSON looking for "_dataUrl" keys and AJAX in all those JSON objects to create a full JSON object
+	- Recursively crawl through your JSON looking for more "_template" keys and AJAX in those templates
+	- Register all the templates and their partials with Handlebars
+	- Compile and output your resulting HTML in the div where you specified the plugin